ChilliCream/hotchocolate-docs/docs/pagination.md

 In case you want to provide pagination support for stored procedures or other data sources _Hot Chocolate_ allows you to do that as well.

 Our generic connection type expects the executed page to be of the type `IConnection`.
-So, basically the field resolver just has to reurn a class implementing that interface or using our default implementation `Connection<T>`.
+So, basically the field resolver just has to return a class implementing that interface or using our default implementation `Connection<T>`.

 ```csharp
 public class QueryType